Patient Data Privacy Policy

 Variantyx is committed to protecting the information you provide us.
 To prevent unauthorized access or disclosure, to maintain data accuracy, and to ensure the appropriate use of the information, Variantyx has in place appropriate technological and operational procedures to safeguard the information we collect.

-The bio-samples submitted by you or your doctor are mailed directly to a lab which is listed on the samples shipping label.
-These labs are located in the United States.
+The bio-samples submitted by you or your healthcare provider are mailed directly to Variantyx lab which is listed on the kit’s shipping label.

 How we use your information